actions/toolkit/packages/github/README.md

 const core = require('@actions/core');

-// This should be a token with access to your repository scoped in as a secret. const myToken = core.getInput('myToken');
+// This should be a token with access to your repository scoped in as a secret.
+// The YML workflow will need to set myToken with the GitHub Secret Token
+// myToken: ${{ secrets.GITHUB_TOKEN }
+const myToken = core.getInput('myToken');

 const octokit = new github.GitHub(myToken);